+1. Cheating, such as:

-- 1. Cheating, which includes, but is not limited to, - a. the use of any unauthorized assistance in taking quizzes, tests or examinations; - b. dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems or carrying out other assignments; or
+- a.
+The use of any unauthorized assistance in taking quizzes, tests, or examinations - b.
+Dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments

-- c. the acquisition, without permission, of tests or other academic material belonging to a member of the ASU Mid-South faculty or staff. - 2.
-Plagiarism, which includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgement.
+- The acquisition, without permission, of tests or other academic material belonging to a member of the ASU Mid-South faculty or staff - 2.
+Plagiarism, such as the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgement or attribution.
 Practices to avoid include the following: - a.
-Using exactly the same sequence of ideas as the source material; - b.
-Failing to put quotation marks around an author's exact words; - c.
-Failing to cite the source of a summary or paraphrase when the words are changed or synonyms are used, but the idea remains the same as the author's; - d.
-Incorporating material written by someone else as though it were written by the paper's author; - e.
-Submitting materials prepared by another person or agency engaged in the selling of term papers or other academic materials; - f.
-Submission of any work not actually produced by the student submitting the work without full and clear acknowledgement to the actual author or creator of the work.
+Using exactly the same sequence of ideas as the source material - b.
+Failing to put quotation marks around an author's exact words - c.
+Failing to cite the source of a summary or paraphrase when the words are changed or synonyms are used, but the idea remains the same as the author's - d.
+Incorporating material written by someone else as though it were written by the paper's author - e.
+Submitting materials prepared by another person or agency engaged in the selling of term papers or other academic materials - f.
+Submission of any work not actually produced by the student submitting the work without full and clear acknowledgement to the actual author or creator of the work